Fitter is a subroutine for initializing an instance. It is used with the new operator and returns an initialized copy of the prototype of the class.

 Access-control determines the access level of the fitter by specifying a keyword either open or closed.

-If the access-control is open, you can invoke the fitter from outside the class definition.
-If the access-control is closed, you can invoke the fitter only inside the class definition.
+If it is open, you can invoke the fitter from outside the class definition.
+If it is closed, you can invoke the fitter only inside the class definition.

-fitter keyword indicates that this definition is fitter.
+The fitter is a keyword which indicates this is a fitter.
 It must be present between the access-control and fitter-name.

 The fitter-name has to be the same as a class name that has the fitter as a member.